JackOHara/cloudformation-lambda-deploy-from-s3/README.md

 AWS has recommended their own way of doing this [here](https://aws.amazon.com/blogs/mt/resolving-circular-dependency-in-provisioning-of-amazon-s3-buckets-with-aws-lambda-event-notifications/).
 Although this doesn't handle the bucket needing to be created initially and it's a bit more complicated than it needs to be.

+I would recommend using the serverless framework or AWS CDK over this.
+Much simpler.
+However if you are limited to CloudFormation then this will work well.

 ## Usage
 Initial creation of stack